 These days, your phone can take a fantastic photo.
 Smartphones are slowly killing the compact point-and-shoot camera market.
 You’ve only got to look at Instagram to see that anyone with the latest smartphone and the ability to frame a shot can produce a decent photograph.

-I often use my phone as a camera.
+Nowadays, I tend use my phone as a camera.
 After all, the best camera is the one you have with you and the convenience of a smartphone is an important factor.
+I need my hands to move around our boat, even at anchor.
 But I love my DSLR.
 There is no competition when it comes to photo quality and range of functions.

 My current camera is a Sony Nex-6.
 It’s old now and it’s not a ‘proper’ DSLR.
-It’s a mirrorless camera and it’s not full frame, but it’s smaller and lighter than many DSLRs, which is important for me as a travel photographer.
+It’s a mirrorless camera and it’s not full frame, but it’s smaller and lighter than many DSLRs, which is important for me.
 I’ve tried the back-breaking, massive DSLRs by Nikon and Canon, but I ended up leaving them in the hotel room instead of lugging them around a city.
-And people don’t seem to be that fond of someone shoving a massive camera in their faces.
+Also, people don’t seem to be that fond of someone shoving a massive camera in their faces.
 So I find a smaller camera sometimes gets me a better shot.

 Anyway, I digress, and unless you know about cameras, you probably don’t know what I’m going on about.

 My recommendation for a small, proper camera with interchangeable lenses and the ability to take awesome photos is not the Sony Nex-6.
 Sony don’t make it anymore.
-Get the latest version, a Sony A6300 or a Sony A6500.
+Get the latest version, the Sony Alpha A6400.
 Or for a full-frame version, the Sony A7R II.
 Nice.